Find Your Tour

 Overview And Highlights

-This Kanchenjunga Base Camp trek is one of the special remarkable trekking that takes you to the Kanchenjunga valleys and its beautiful landscape to experience the amazing culture, traditions of the local inhabitants, and magnificent views of the Himalayas.
+This Kanchenjunga Base Camp trek is one of the most remarkable treks that takes you to the Kanchenjunga valleys and it's beautiful landscape to experience the amazing culture, traditions of the local inhabitants, and magnificent views of the Himalayas.

 • The highest challenging passes Sinon La pass 4,440m & Sele le pass 4,290m.